PHAREHUB/PHARE/doc/phare.md

 The PHARE project is divided into:

 - [core](core.md) : package which gathers all the source code completely independent of the AMR library (here SAMRAI).
 In particular [core](core.md) will contain all numerical, physics, I/O etc.
 - [amr](amr.md) : package that depends on the [core](core.md) package and on the AMR library SAMRAI.
-[AMR](amr.md) contains low-level code that specializes SAMRAI abstract clases (PatchData, RefineOperator, etc.) and code that provides a high-level interface to easily manipulate an abstract AMR hierarchy of plasma models (Transactions, MultiPhysicsIntegrator, etc.) and hides SAMRAI details (e.g. ResourcesManager).
+[AMR](amr.md) contains low-level code that specializes SAMRAI abstract clases (PatchData, RefineOperator, etc.) and code that provides a high-level interface to easily manipulate an abstract AMR hierarchy of plasma models (Messengers, MultiPhysicsIntegrator, etc.) and hides SAMRAI details (e.g. ResourcesManager).
 - **tests** (phare/tests) :  groups all tests under the same directory hierarchy as the source code.

 ## Build